 This year marks the 11th year that the Richmond Theatre Critics Circle has sponsored The Artsies, the community’s recognition of excellence in Richmond-area theatre.
-This year’s celebration will be held Sunday, October 7 at the November Theatre.
-It will be hosted by two of Richmond’s most popular actors, Alexander Sapp and Jessi Johnson.
+This year’s celebration will be held at the November Theatre at 7:30 p.m. on Sunday, October 7th, and will be hosted by two of Richmond’s most popular actors, Alexander Sapp and Jessi Johnson.

 In the 2016-17 season, Sapp was awarded two acting Artsies: one for Best Actor in a Musical (5th Wall Theatre’s “The Toxic Avenger”) and one for Best Supporting Actor in a Musical (Virginia Repertory Theatre’s “1776”).
 He was last seen playing Jamie in TheatreLAB’s production of “The Last Five Years.”